AscendingPassage.com HOME PAGE.

 distances, when you perceive stretching away to the horizon these

-fields of death, you realise better what kind of a place this Thebes
+fields of ruins, you realise better what kind of a place this Thebes

 once was.
 Rebuilt as it were in the imagination it appears excessive,